thomasekdahlN/jeti/README.md

 1. choose the converter family
 2. choose turbine family
 3. choose turbine config preset
-4. choose battery config
-5. choose the ECU telemetry sensor
+4. choose the ECU telemetry sensor
-6. set tank size if required by the selected configuration
+5. set tank size
+6. choose battery config
-7. assign alarm-off / message-off / audio-off / haptic-off switches where supported
+7. assign alarm control switches

 Most combinations are designed so you do not need to edit JSON manually.

+### Alarm control switches

+`ecu.lua` exposes three independent switches in the setup form:

+- **Audio off switch** — disables all warning sounds when active
+- **Haptic off switch** — disables all vibration alerts when active
+- **Message off switch** — disables all popup messages when active

+`ecu_16.lua` exposes a single switch:

+- **Alarm off switch** — disables all alarms (audio and message) when active

+Assigning a switch is optional.
+If no switch is assigned, alarms are always enabled.

 ## Logging and debugging